 2. Build the Worship Set around a Theme

 So let’s say your pastor writes his sermons on Saturday night, so you don’t know what it’s about.

 In that case, you can still select songs by theme.

 I think what you don’t want is 4-5 songs randomly strung together.
 That’s really easy to do, and it’s not the end of the world.

 But it’s better to select songs that go together thematically.

 For instance, maybe your first 1-2 songs are about who God is and your last few songs are praising him for who he is.

-Maybe you select a theme like faith, love, the fatherhood of God, the Holy Spirit.
+Maybe you select a theme like faith, love, the fatherhood of God, or the Holy Spirit.

-There are a lot of great themes you can select with many songs available in that theme.
+There are a lot of great themes you can select with many worship set list ideas for that theme.